 Climb Ben Lomond

-This practical guide, updated in late 2022, contains all the helpful information you want to climb Ben Lomond.
+This practical guide, which we regularly update, contains all the helpful information you need to climb Ben Lomond.
 In addition, we answer all the likely questions you may have about Ben Lomond with links to other guides and websites, including our photo guide to the footpath.

 How was your Ben Lomond experience?

-Please comment at the bottom of the page, as we'd love to know how your Ben Lomond walk was, especially if you have practical suggestions for other walkers from your experiences.
+Please comment at the bottom of the page.
+We'd love to know how your Ben Lomond walk was, especially if you have practical suggestions for other walkers based on your experiences.

 How High is Ben Lomond?